 Kegels are so 10 years ago.
 Show your pelvic floor some modern love with a trampoline, a balloon and a yawn (it'll make sense in a sec).

-- Your pelvic floor can become tight from pregnancy, too many Kegels, and frequent training.
+- Your pelvic floor can become tight from pregnancy, too many Kegels and frequent training.
+F

-- For easier delivery and postpartum recovery, practice releasing your pelvic floor muscles through deep breathing and visualization.
+- or easier delivery and post-partum recovery, practise releasing your pelvic floor muscles through deep breathing and visualisation.
+F

-- For more prenatal wellness guidance and workouts (including ones that prioritize your pelvic floor), hop into the Nike (M)ove Like a Mother program in NTC.
+- or more antenatal wellness guidance and workouts (including ones that prioritise your pelvic floor), hop into the Nike (M)ove Like a Mother programme in NTC .

 *This content is designed to inform and inspire, but it is not meant to diagnose, treat or give specific medical advice.
 Always check with your health care provider about how to stay healthy and safe before, during and after pregnancy.

 It's hard not to feel strong AF after powering through a few chest-to-deck push-ups and seeing the biceps pump you get seconds afterwards.
 Building strength through challenging movements, especially ones that come with instant gratification, is objectively something to be proud of.
 But not all muscles are meant to be seen, and some function best with exercises that release and strengthen.

 That's the case with your pelvic floor—especially if you're pregnant.